-Counselors, social workers, psychologists shall be responsible for assisting the overall direction of the emergency procedures at the site.
+Counselors, social workers, and psychologists shall be responsible for assisting the overall direction of the emergency procedures at the site.
 Responsibilities include:

 - 1. Take steps deemed necessary to ensure the safety of students, staff, and other individuals in the implementation of Emergency Management Protocols. - 2.
 Direct students in their charge according to established Universal Emergency Procedures. - 3.
 Render first aid if necessary. - 4.
 Assist in the transfer of students, staff and other individuals when their safety is threatened by a disaster. - 5.
-Maintain a line of communication with the Emergency Management Response Team leader.
-This would be the principal in the school and the superintendent for the school system. - 6.
+Maintain a line of communication with the principal/incident commander.

+This would be the principal of the school and the superintendent of the school system. - 6.
 Assist as directed by the principal/incident commander.